karabijavad/cadet/README.md

 - batchinsert mode ruby based index provider
-- support for batchinsert mode! just open the database with Cadet::BatchInserter::BatchInserter.open() instead of Cadet::Session.open()! this no-ops transaction, simply yielding to the supplied block.
+- support for batchinsert mode! just open the database with Cadet::BatchInserter::Session.open() instead of Cadet::Session.open()! this no-ops transaction, simply yielding to the supplied block.

 super simple. you dont even need to download neo4j.